jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/Cplusplus_api.rst

     virtual bool __stdcall MakePropertyWritable(PVideoFrame* pvf) = 0;

 like MakeWritable but for frame properties only.
+See also
-See also :ref:`IsPropertyWritable <cplusplus_ispropertywritable>` like IsWritable but for frame properties only.
+- :ref:`IsPropertyWritable <cplusplus_ispropertywritable>` like IsWritable but for frame properties only.
+- :ref:`getFramePropsRW <cplusplus_getframepropsrw>`.